oleng/hugo_github/content/blog/user-security-short-guide.md

 https://nakedsecurity.sophos.com/2018/12/21/more-phishing-attacks-on-yahoo-and-gmail-sms-2fa-authentication/ [^7]

-It's worth reminding that **social engineering** is extremely popular because it's easier to deceive a human than hacking a system or network, meaning your security depends a lot more on your security awareness than threats that comes from complicated technical attack.
+> It's worth reminding that **social engineering** is extremely popular because it's easier to deceive a human than hacking a system or network, meaning your security depends a lot more on your security awareness than threats that comes from complicated technical attack.
 And that the worst possible result for individuals isn't just losing some amount of money, but ones from [identity theft](https://en.wikipedia.org/wiki/Identity_theft).

+##### Other reading material

+Articles from [_Surveillance Self-Defense_](https://ssd.eff.org/) are very valuable guides, it's a digital privacy segment from Electronic Frontier Foundation (EFF).
+EFF is nonprofit organization focused on defending digital privacy, free speech, and civil liberties.

+[^1]: Guides that cover the [Basics](https://ssd.eff.org/module-categories/basics), starting from ["Assessing your risks"](https://ssd.eff.org/en/module/assessing-your-risks), to other explanations such as ["Seven steps to digital security"](https://ssd.eff.org/en/module/seven-steps-digital-security), and ["Creating Strong Passwords"](https://ssd.eff.org/en/module/creating-strong-passwords).
+It also contain more practical guides like ["How to: Enable Two-factor Authentication"](https://ssd.eff.org/en/module/how-enable-two-factor-authentication), and ["How to: Avoid Phishing Attacks"](https://ssd.eff.org/en/module/how-avoid-phishing-attacks), complete list can be found in [their index page](https://ssd.eff.org/en#index).

 [^1]: The simplified explanation of what factors usually means is each of these: something user _knows_, something user _has_, and something user _is_.  https://www.yubico.com/what-is-multi-factor-authentication/#av_section_4

 [^2]: FIDO ([*F*ast *ID*entity *O*nline Alliance](https://fidoalliance.org/overview/)) is a consortium that develops authentication standards.
 FIDO Universal 2nd Factor (U2F) standard, client protocol that currently is widely supported, has been renamed to CTAP1 (Client-to-Authenticator version 1), while the next standard is called [CTAP2](https://fidoalliance.org/specs/fido-v2.0-ps-20190130/fido-client-to-authenticator-protocol-v2.0-ps-20190130.html).
 Together with W3C's [WebAuthn specification](https://www.w3.org/TR/webauthn-1/) support, they're known as FIDO2 Project.

 [^3]: https://pages.nist.gov/800-63-3/sp800-63b.html#81-authenticator-threats